Clooos/Bubble-Card-Tools/README.md

 ## Troubleshooting

 * After install, **restart Home Assistant** and add the integration
-* If the UI says “Unknown command,” the integration is not loaded; check logs and folder paths
+* If the UI says “Unknown command,” the integration is not loaded, check logs and folder paths
 * For support, include HA version, logs, and steps to reproduce

-## Built for growth

-* Event-driven updates for responsive UIs
-* File layout ready for future module types and tooling
-* Clean separation between frontend editor and backend storage

----